Peterlee and Peter Lee

 Lubetkin was unwilling to compromise on his plans and resigned from the project in 1950.
 He was succeeded by the planning consultants Grenfell Baines & Hargreaves with a local man, C.J.
 Scott as their architect.
 Scott himself was succeeded by another architect, Roy Gazzard, in 1960.
 Victor Pasmore, a Professor of Fine Art at Newcastle University acted as a consultant and was the man behind the large concrete public art sculpture called the Apollo Pavillion (locally called ‘Pasmore’s Folly’) in the Sunny Blunts area of the town.

 Peterlee has developed a strong sense of community and civic pride since its inception.
-To the untrained eye and perhaps also to the trained one, Peterlee might seem like a large collection of housing estates and the town centre is a little plain.
+To the untrained eye and perhaps also to the trained one, Peterlee might seem like a large collection of housing estates and the town centre is quite plain.

 The three industrial estates which provide significant employment in the town are the South West and North West Industrial Estates to the west of the A19 and the North East Industrial Estate in the Eden Hall area.
 The real gem of Peterlee is, however, a natural one – the beautiful Castle Eden Dene National Nature Reserve which marks the southern limits of the town.